 Under the Palms Park - CLOSED DUE TO RENOVATION

 Under the Palms Park is located on the east end of town.
-The park includes a walking path and restroom facilities.
+The park includes a walking path and playground.

 Mexico Beach has been designated as a bird sanctuary.